SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructs.rst

     (swift) println("The square's width is now \(square.size.width)")
     >>> The square's width is now 3.0

-This example declares a variable called ``square``, and sets it to refer to a new ``Rectangle`` object.
+This example declares a constant called ``square``, and sets it to refer to a new ``Rectangle`` object.
 The new ``Rectangle`` is given a size with a width and height of ``1.0``.

-A second variable is then declared, called ``theSameSquare``, which is set to refer to the same ``Rectangle`` already referred to by ``square``.
+A second constant is then declared, called ``theSameSquare``, which is set to refer to the same ``Rectangle`` already referred to by ``square``.
-This doesn't create a new ``Rectangle`` object – rather, there are now two object variables referring to the same one object.
+This doesn't create a new ``Rectangle`` object – rather, there are now two object constants referring to the same one object.

 The width and height of the ``Rectangle`` are then modified.
 Because ``theSameSquare`` refers to the same object as ``square``,